Particular/docs.particular.net/samples/azure-service-bus-netstandard/azure-service-bus-msmq-bridge/sample.md

 Common examples include:

 * A hybrid solution that spans across endpoints deployed on-premises and in a cloud environment.
 * Departments within organization integrating their systems that use different messaging technologies for historical reasons.

 Traditionally, such integrations would require native messaging or relaying.
 Bridging is an alternative, allowing endpoints to communicate over different transports without a need to get into low-level messaging technology code.
 With time, when endpoints can standardize on a single transport, bridging can be removed with a minimal impact on the entire system.

 ## Prerequisites

 include: asb-connectionstring-xplat

-include: asb-transport

 ## Code walk-through